adaltas/dsti-bigdata-2023-spring/06.spark-introduction-and-rdds/lab_resources/TP_SPARK/sujet_spark_rdd_1/sujet.md

 2b.
 Print content of RDD

-2c: Filter rdd : delete lines where age is smaller than 18 dont l'age est inférieur à 18
+2c: Filter rdd : delete lines where age is smaller than 18 apa

 2d: Convert RDD in dataframe (google est votre ami)